 Chris set up a workshop in his back garden, from where he started running his own bicycle maintenance business.
 He received fantastic customer feedback and could finally feel successful in his career.
 Earlier this year, Chris was additionally offered employment as a Specialist Mountain Bike Instructor at Cycle Systems Academy in Newton Abbot, where he undertook his training.

 Chris says “The support of ABF The Soldiers’ Charity with funding has made a big difference to my life.
-If I was not a qualified cycle mechanic, I would not get insurance or a job.”
+If I had not qualified as a Bicycle Mechanic, I would not now have my dream job, teaching others including serving military personnel and veterans to become cycle mechanics like myself.”